tbe/aoc-cpp-utils/README.md

 Have a look in `tests/dijkstra` for such a wrapper example.

-The `AoC::Dijkstra` class is a template class, here is an example how to instanciate it:
+The `AoC::Dijkstra` class is a template class, here is an example how to instantiate it:

 ```c++
 AoC::Dijkstra dijkstra<Node,uint32_t,10000>(initalNode, 0);